-96040 Advanced Professional Practice6cp; 1hpw (lecture), 2hpw (workshop), online learning activities
+96040 Advanced Professional Practice6cp; 2hpw (online and on-campus workshops), online learning activities

 Requisite(s): 96036 Neurological Ocular Disorders